Mounjaro Safety & Legitimacy Guide UK

 4. Treat unusually low prices as a reason to investigate further

-A lower price alone does not make a provider unsafe, but an unrealistically cheap offer should trigger more scrutiny, not less.
+A lower listed fee alone does not make a provider unsafe, but an unrealistically cheap offer should trigger more scrutiny, not less.

 - Check the total cost, not just the headline figure.